 Oyster sauce darkens and its flavor gets stronger over time.
 If it’s too strong for your liking, and merely using less sauce in your dishes doesn’t cut it, feel free to discard it.
 Granted, the sauce isn’t bad by any means, but it’s pretty much useless, so there’s no point in keeping it around.

-Another thing worth knowing is that the sauce is thickened in the production process, often by cornstarch (WIKI).
+Another thing worth knowing is that the sauce is thickened in the production process, often using cornstarch (WIKI).
 And if it gets to the point that water starts to separate on the surface, that means the condiment is old.
 And giving it a good stir (like you do with yogurt) won’t fix the texture issue.
 If that’s the case, get rid of it.